 As a top-tier North Carolina veterinary hospital, Meadowmont Animal Hospital is proud to offer state-of-the-art surgical facilities and equipment.
-We continue to utilize innovative surgical techniques and technology to remain on the forefront of veterinary medicine.
+Our veterinarians continue to utilize innovative surgical techniques and technology to remain at the forefront of veterinary medicine.
 Our pet hospital provides a large number of surgical services ranging from standard practices including spaying and neutering to highly-specialized procedures.

 Veterinary Surgical Procedures Available